Biswajeet5875/TrekTide/README.md

 ### Key Features:

-Elegant and modern design with smooth animations Responsive layout for mobile and desktop
+Elegant and modern design with smooth animations.
+Responsive layout for mobile and desktop.
-Interactive maps and destination filters
+Interactive maps and destination filters.
-Trip planning tools and destination guides
+Trip planning tools and destination guides.
-Fast and optimized for smooth user experience
+Fast and optimized for smooth user experience.
 Built using HTML, CSS, JavaScript, and modern frontend frameworks.